fmaussion/fmaussion.github.io/posts/iceland_trek/05_day.md

     <a href="/images/blog/iceland/d5_camp.JPG" >
     <img src="/images/blog/iceland/d5_camp.JPG" alt="Image missing" width="100%" />
     </a>
-    <figcaption>Our camp at the source of the Brúará river.</figcaption>
+    <figcaption>Our camp at the spring of the Brúará river.</figcaption>
 </figure>